DianaHeng/Fictional-Dog-FanPage-Website/README.md

 # <h1 align="center">Mickey Fanpage </h1>
-This is a simple website for a fanpage dedicated to Mickey, the adorable dog.
-The website serves as a platform to share information and showcase Mickey's cuteness.
+This is a simple dog fanpage dedicated to Mickey the Samoyed.
+This website serves as a platform to share information and showcase Mickey's cuteness.
+This website not only emphasizes design but also places a strong emphasis on aesthetics.
+It incorporates a palette of light colors for visually appealing elements and features a selection of pastel colors to enhance its overall charm.
 The design of the landing page is created using HTML and CSS, and the website is responsive to ensure a great user experience on different devices.

 <h2>Features</h2>